How Does Buying a HUD Home Work?

 4. Be prepared for an 'as-is' purchase: HUD homes are sold in current condition, so be ready to handle any necessary repairs or renovations after the purchase.

-Exploring Financing Options for HUD Home Buyers
+Financing a HUD Home Purchase

 Step-by-Step Guide to Buying a HUD Home